 The following consumer information is provided in compliance with federal regulations.
-For further information, or to request a printed copy of any of the items in this list, contact the Director of Financial Assistance at extension 4216.
+For further information, or to request a printed copy of any of the items in this list, contact the Director of Financial Planning and Assistance, Shannon Amundson at extension 4216.

 Academic Program and Institutional Information